The Trilobites

 The Trilobites were an Australian power pop band formed in Sydney in June 1984.
-The original members of the Trilobites were Mike Dalton on vocals, Scott Leighton on bass guitar, Martin Martini & Paul Skates on guitars and Paul Styman on drums.
-Their first two singles, "Venus in Leather"' and "American TV" reached number 1 on the alternative chart.
+The original members of the Trilobites were Mike Dalton on vocals, Scott Leighton on bass guitar, Martin Martini and Paul Skates on guitars and Paul Styman on drums.
+Their first two singles, "Venus in Leather"' and "American TV", reached number 1 on the alternative chart.
 They released three albums, Turn it Around in 1987, Savage Mood Swing in 1990 and The Lost Generation in 1992.